-A MAG3 scan is one type of imaging test – a test that uses special equipment to create one or more pictures of part of the inside of the body.
+A MAG3 scan is a type of imaging test that uses special equipment to look at the structure and function of the urinary system.

 This topic gives general information.
-The way the MAG3 scans are performed will vary between different hospitals.
+The way these tests are performed will vary between different hospitals.

 What is a MAG3 scan?